 Pros and cons for this matchup

-Shopify wins on the lowest entry price, a native processing rate, multichannel selling, built-in POS and by far the largest app ecosystem, which makes it the commerce engine for a store that will scale.
-Its trade-off is that it is more to manage and you assemble more of the store yourself.
+Shopify wins on a native processing rate, multichannel selling, built-in POS and by far the largest app ecosystem, which makes it the commerce engine for a store that will scale.
+Its trade-offs are a higher entry price than Squarespace and being more to manage, since you assemble more of the store yourself.

 The verdict